alinsjs/docs/guide/binding.md

 # Data Binding

-All objects that reference responsive data will have responsive capabilities, such as DOM elements, attributes, styles, etc. All responsive elements will trigger updates at the most granular level.
+All objects that reference reactive data will have reactive capabilities, such as DOM elements, attributes, styles, etc. All reactive elements will trigger updates at the most granular level.
 For example, changes in text content will only update the bound TextNode.
-Responsive styles will only update a single style, etc.
+Reactive styles will only update a single style, etc.

 We have introduced the basic usage of reactive data binding in more detail in the above two chapters.